 1. Sell subscriptions

-If you have a subscription for sale, it’s a good idea to attract audience via banners.
+If you have a subscription for sale, it’s a good idea to attract an audience via banners.
 Create a big, splashy ad for your subscriptions and leverage it as a banner on the home screen.
 Run weeklong campaigns with new creatives and track your results to optimize your marketing strategy.

 2. Highlight great content